Logging

 .put(message)

-this.logger.put(message) - adds the line message to the task log, formats the output similarly to console.log
+this.logger.put(message) - adds a message line to the task log, formatting the output similarly to console.log.

 this.logger.put("Start scraping query: " + set.query);